 Changing the Future

-Thus, HER provides health care professionals with clinical tools and resources they need to provide consistent, proactive, effective care for women with HG, and offers women and their families resources to better cope with this debilitating condition.
+Thus, HER provides health care professionals with clinical tools and resources they need to provide consistent, proactive, effective care for patients with HG, and offers them and their families resources to better cope with this debilitating condition.
 This means a healthier future for mothers and their children.

 HG was 10 unbearable weeks of constant suffering, horrifying for me, horrifying for my family, and deadly for my innocent, unborn child.
 When I recovered, I was shocked to learn that there was so little scientific research on HG, and there and then, decided to devote my life to studying HG.